daddel80/notepadpp-multireplace/README.md

 - **Exclude Header Lines** — Header rows are protected from sort, duplicate detection, and find/replace.
 Configure the number of header rows in [Settings > CSV Options](#3-csv-options).
 Set to `0` to disable.
 - **Deleting Multiple Columns** — Remove specified columns at once, automatically cleaning up obsolete delimiters.
 - **Clipboard Column Copying** — Copy the content of specified columns, including their delimiters, to the clipboard.
-- **Flow Tabs Alignment** — Visually aligns columns in tab-delimited and CSV files for easier reading and editing.
+- **Flow Tabs (Column Alignment)** — Visually aligns columns in tab-delimited and CSV files for easier reading and editing.
   - For CSV files, temporary tabs are inserted to simulate uniform column spacing.
 For tab-delimited files, existing tabs are realigned.
-  - The **Align Columns** button toggles alignment on or off; pressing it again restores the original spacing.
+  - The **Column Alignment** button toggles alignment on or off; pressing it again restores the original spacing.
   - Numeric values are right-aligned by default; this behavior can be turned off in [Settings > CSV Options](#3-csv-options).
 - **Duplicate Line Detection** — Identifies and marks duplicate rows based on specified columns.
   - The first occurrence of each group is kept; only subsequent duplicates are marked.